The 5 Best Bathroom Cleaners Without Toxic Bleach

 1. Branch Basics Starter Kit

-We formulated Branch Basics Concentrate as an all-in-one, non-toxic product capable of replacing all types of chemical cleaners…including bleach-based bathroom cleaners.
+We formulated Branch Basics Concentrate as an all-in-one, human-safe product capable of replacing all types of chemical cleaners…including bleach-based bathroom cleaners.

-Branch Basics products are all-natural and completely non-toxic, making them ideal for a healthy, bleach-free home.
+Branch Basics products are safe, natural, and effective, making them ideal for a healthy, bleach-free home.

 What’s In Branch Basics Concentrate?